nya3jp/rules_contest/docs/guide/datasets.md

 A *dataset* is a zip archive file containing data files used to evaluate solution programs.
 Each data file in a dataset is named as `<basename>.<extension>` where a basename does not contain a period.

-A *test case* consists of data files having the same basename.
+A *test case* consists of data files having the same basename in a dataset.

 For example, a dataset consisting of four files, `00_sample1.in`, `00_sample1.out`, `00_sample2.in` and `10_random.in` contains three test cases